github/training-kit/foundations/index.md

 ### GitHub Pages
-GitHub Pages are an easy-to-use static site hosting service based on the Jekyll blogging engine.
+GitHub Pages are an easy-to-use static site hosting service.
+It can also be used with the Jekyll blogging engine to provide a more advanced blogging platform.
 It provides:

 * Custom web pages for your GitHub project
 * A custom web page for your GitHub account